Belford Hendricks: Washington and Benton

 Soon after arriving in New York, Hendricks met Dinah Washington.
 They enjoyed several chart hits, the most enduring being "What a Difference a Day Makes", which reached number 4 in the US Billboard R&B chart and number 8 in the US pop charts in 1959.
 "Unforgettable" and "This Bitter Earth" are also notable hits.
-Hendricks arranged and conducted nearly 100 songs for Washington from February 1959 to January 1961, but today most of them are considered to be mediocre and boring, compared to Washington's jazz/blues-oriented recordings until 1958.
+Hendricks arranged and conducted nearly 100 songs for Washington from February 1959 to January 1961, but today some view them to be mediocre and boring, while others enjoy Dinah's great pop period compared to Washington's jazz/blues-oriented recordings until 1958.

 Even more successful were the light-hearted duets which Hendricks arranged for Washington and Brook Benton in 1960.
 "Baby (You've Got What It Takes)" made number 1 in the United States R&B chart and number 5 in the pop charts, earning over $1 million, whilst "A Rockin' Good Way (to Mess Around and Fall in Love)" also made number 1 in the R&B chart and number 7 in the pop chart.

 Hendricks co-wrote numerous songs with Benton, often together with Otis.
 The Hendricks-Otis-Benton composition "It's Just a Matter of Time", arranged by Hendricks and performed by Benton, went to number 3 in the pop chart in 1959 and became a country music standard, with new interpretations reaching number 1 in the United States country charts twice: first in 1970, sung by Sonny James, and again in 1989, courtesy of Randy Travis.
 Other successful arrangements by Hendricks for Benton included "Thank You Pretty Baby", "Kiddio", and "The Boll Weevil Song".